RogueZephyr/Mineflayer-Templates/README.md

 - `whisper list` - List active whisper patterns (master only)
 - `whisper test <text>` - Test whisper pattern matching (master only)

+### 🧩 Manager (multi-bot)
+- `manager status` — Summary of leader and online workers
+- `manager list` — List all registered workers with uptime
+- `manager leader` — Show the current leader
+- `manager elect` — Force a leader re‑election

+- `mine quarry group` — Show current quarry group membership
+- `mine quarry add <bot1> [bot2 ...]` — Add bots to active quarry group (leader only); zones are recomputed without stopping
+- `mine quarry remove <bot1> [bot2 ...]` — Remove bots from quarry group (leader only); zones are recomputed without stopping

+Notes:
+- Add/remove requires the BotManager to be active; unknown bot names are ignored with a warning.
+- When a leader exists, only the leader may run quarry add/remove; others will defer to the leader.

 ### 🎯 Targeting Specific Bots
 Commands can target specific bots by including the bot name:
 ```